 - Innovative scientific and technical contributions;

-- High societal and economical impact from the findings and results of the thesis;
+- High societal and/or economical impact from the findings and results of the thesis;

 - Promotion of open science via FAIR data principles, and the availability of high-quality open-source code, results, traces, frameworks, etc.